 Other avenues to complete a survey.
-Any business owners could complete a survey by accessing it on the study website.
 Business owners could complete the survey online or using a fillable form that could be returned via email or fax.

 Information collected.
 Survey questions covered topics including:

 - Types of work performed or goods supplied; - Qualifications and interest in performing work or supplying goods for public entities in Minnesota; - Qualifications and interest in performing work as a prime contractor and/or as a subcontractor; - Geographic areas in Minnesota where the firm can work (six different regions of the state); - Largest prime contract or subcontract bid on or performed in Minnesota in the past eight years; - Annual revenue; - Year of establishment; - Race/ethnicity and gender of firm owners; and - Potential barriers in the marketplace.